-Similar health consequences occur for children and adolescents who are obese.
+Similar health consequences occur for children and who are obese.
 Psychological problems are of special concern for developing children, who may be negatively stigmatised by others if they are obese and thus develop poor self-esteem, greater risk for isolation from peers, and depression.

 How Obesity Develops